StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 ## What you should do now

-On May 2, 2024 I add this information since from this moment, users following this guide were copying literally what I was doing instead of trying to understand the guide and the explanation.
+On May 2, 2024 I add this next info since from this moment, users following this guide were copying literally what I was doing instead of trying to understand the guide and the explanation.

 Let's go back to the screenshot again: